hashicorp/microservices-architecture-on-aws/README.md

 3. Run `terraform apply` to create the infrastructure on AWS!

+4. Open your Consul Server's Load Balancer (output as `consul_server_endpoint`).

+5. Run `bash scripts/post-apply.sh` and follow the instructions OR open your terraform statefile and copy your Consul Bootstrap Token.
+Use this to Login to the Consul UI.
+  - It may take a few moments for all of the services to come on line.

+6. Click on **Services** in the side navigation.

+7. Select our "Client" service and then click on the **Topology** tab.

+8. Find the red arrow lines between the client service and the fruits / vegetables services.
+Click on one of the red arrows to reveal a dialogue box that will ask if you'd like to create an intention.
+Click **Create**.

+9. Navigate to your Client Application Load Balancer (output as `client_alb_dns`) to confirm that everything is working.
+  - It may take a few moments for the new intentions to be recognized.

-4. Run `terraform destroy` when you're done to get rid of the infrastructure.
+10. Run `terraform destroy` when you're done to get rid of the infrastructure.

 ## Questions?
 Suggestions?
 Comments?